-To meet OCC Component 4 requirements in Pediatrics, physicians must successfully complete the 9 pediatric osteopathic manipulative treatment (POMT) modules below.
+Physicians must successfully complete nine pediatric osteopathic manipulative treatment (POMT) modules below.
 Each module has been approved for 1 AOA Category 1-B CME credit.
 For each module, you must read the module and complete the corresponding online quiz.
 Physicians must get at least 80% of the quiz correct to pass the module.

 - Osteopathic Manipulation for Acute Otitis Media in the Pediatric Population

 - The Osteopathic Evaluation and Treatment of Ankle Injuries